StoiridhProject/Stoiridh-Qbs-Tools/doc/source/library/index.rst

 ----------------------------------------------------------------------------------------------------

-Welcome to the |project| Python 3 API Reference!
+The modules described in this chapter provide tools for downloading new packages or access to the
+|project| configuration.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

-   library/index
-   library/qbs/index
+   stoiridhtools
+   config
+   sdk
+   versionnumber